 There are many people who contribute to and make up the Deaf community.
 They range from many different industries including entertainment, government, business, and more!

 Get Involved and Celebrate Deaf Culture

 At 3Play Media, we care deeply about making the world a more inclusive and accessible space for everyone, including people who are d/Deaf or hard of hearing.

 In celebration of National Deaf Awareness Month, we’re creating a series of blog posts with some of the past participants from Faces Behind The Screen, a storytelling project from people in the community.
 Some of our favorite participants will be sharing important phrases to learn in ASL.
 Don’t know ASL?
 No worries!
 You don’t need to know ASL to follow along.

 In the meantime, there are a number of ways to get involved and spread awareness on the Deaf community.

 - Volunteer with an organization

 - Educate yourself and others on issues pertaining to the Deaf community

-- Hold a community event with both Deaf and hearing people
+- Hold an event with both Deaf and hearing communities

 - Create positive stories in media about Deaf culture